alissonkhr/the-music-box/README.md

 > At least one Github commit per day of working on the project<br />

 ### Unsolved Problems
-> None as of yet, but want to create a way to disable the submit button for a new post until data is entered to avoid potential bugs.
+> None as of yet, but want to create a way to disable the submit button for a new post until data is entered to avoid potential bugs.<br />
+> Make the show page cleaner for mobile view.

 ### Stretch Goals